Protect Your Furniture From Your Cat’s Claws

 Cat furniture makers really go out of their way to come up with modern, original designs.
 However, when purchasing a new piece of furniture for your cat, it’s important to remember that it’s supposed to serve a purpose other than looking good next to your mid-century daybed.
 In the next few paragraphs I will point out some factors to consider when searching for the best scratching post for your cat.

-Cat scratching furniture are usually made of a firm base, and a scratchable area that is either inserted into or wrapped around the base.
-The scratchable material is crucial, as it dictates most of the scratching experience.
-Here are the most popular materials that are used for cat scratching furniture:
+Cat scratching furniture are usually made of a firm base and a scratching area that is either inserted into or wrapped around the base.
+The material of the scratching area is crucial, as it will dictate most of the scratching experience.
+Here are the most popular materials that are used for cat scratchers – these are the most likely to make your cat stop scratching your beloved furniture.

 Sisal rope and sisal fabric